calebstride/calebstride.github.io/resources/siteContent/03_projects/manageCabbage/01_previousDesign.md

 ---
 title: Previous Design
 header: Previous Design
+description: The summary and analysis of the old Manage Cabbage website
 ---
 This page is about the initial version of "Manage Cabbage".
 It follows the processes and designing I went through from start to finish.
 Whilst hopefully picking out some